okekejus/personal_spotify_tracking/README.md

 This project is a derivative of mainstreamer.
 I figured it would be interesting to see how my personal music taste changes over time, and also answer some questions I have related to music.

-# Tools

-## Software
-- Python (spotipy, numpy, librosa, pandas, pyGithub, time, os, datetime)
-- Jupyter Notebook (VS Code IDE)

-## Deployment
-My personal data is gathered using the attached script.
-It has been set to run daily using cron jobs on my iOS desktop.

 # Background